 Guided tours – challenge your mind, feet & soul

 Why just visit the gorge when you can live it with a local guide?
-Touch, taste and smell the essence of the gorge and all its little secrets.
+Touch, taste, see, smell and hear the essence of the gorge and all its little secrets.
 You’ll gain a true understanding of this awesome place that can’t be gained alone.

 Meet your guide

-In Carnarvon Gorge this ol’ bushy is in his true comfort zone and can share stories with you that will give you a laugh, get you thinking and keep you informed and inspired as you adventure along the way.
-There’s nothing average about Phil and certainly nothing scripted.
-What you’ll get on tour will be a once in a lifetime experience with a true man of the bush who’s lived in the local area for some years and knows the gorge like the back of his hand.
+In Carnarvon Gorge our guides are in their true comfort zone, and can share stories with you that will give you a laugh, get you thinking and keep you informed and inspired as you adventure along the way.
+What you’ll get on tour will be a once in a lifetime experience with guides who know the gorge like the back of their hand.

-To gain the most from your time with Phil, we limit our tours to a maximum of just 12 people per day, so please take the opportunity to book in advance and avoid disappointment as Phil’s tours are often booked out months in advance.
+To gain the most from your time in the gorge, we limit our tours to a maximum of just 12 people per day, so please take the opportunity to book as soon as possible and avoid disappointment, as our guided tours are often booked out months in advance.

-Take the time to wander and listen to the call of the birds and the bush.
-When exploring with your guide you’ll see so much more as the special secrets of the gorge are unravelled.
+This is the must-do walk of Carnarvon Gorge, taking in the iconic four big highlights – Art Gallery, Wards Canyon, Ampitheatre and Moss Gardens.
+As part of your experience, take the time to wander and listen to the call of the birds and the bush.
+When exploring with your guide, you’ll see so much more as the special secrets of the gorge are unravelled.
 You’ll be introduced to aboriginal rock art, weird and wonderful plants and animals, and how the gorge in all its beauty came to be.
-Each new stunning spectacle will spur you on to the next and before you know it you’ll have covered a full 14km!
+Each new stunning spectacle will spur you on to the next, and before you know it you’ll have covered a full 14km!
 Bring along snacks, water and lunch to enjoy along the way.

 $50 adults, $25 children 5 to 16 years Approx. 8am – 4.30 pm